michaellambgelo/michaellambgelo.github.io/_posts/2021-03-26-cluster-update.md

 The arguments here specify TCP connections using port 22 within the given IP range.

 From the report nmap provided I determined each node's dynamically-assigned IP address.
 I then assigned each node a static IP address so that they will always be accessible from predictable and known locations.
-I'm not very creative, so my naming scheme was simply `node*` so my hostnames inventory looks like this:
+I'm not very creative; my naming scheme was simply `node*` so my hostnames inventory looks like this:

 ```
 node1